Kiragu-Maina/stunning-potato/backend/med_control_backend_django/README.md

-## Django Server for Gun_Control
+## Django Server for med_Control

-This Django project is a REST server that provides and saves data for firearm and gun control
+This Django project is a REST server that provides and saves data for med control

 ## Installation